Margaret Sanger: Legacy and honors

-Time magazine designated Sanger as one of the 100 most important people of the 20th century.
+Smith College awarded Sanger an honorary doctorate degree in 1949.
 Between 1953 and 1963, Sanger was nominated for the Nobel Peace Prize 31 times.
 In 1957, the American Humanist Association named her Humanist of the Year.
-There is a bust of Sanger in the National Portrait Gallery, which was a gift from Cordelia Scaife May.
-Smith College awarded Sanger an honorary doctorate degree in 1949.
 In 1966, Planned Parenthood began issuing its Margaret Sanger Awards annually to honor "individuals of distinction in recognition of excellence and leadership in furthering reproductive health and reproductive rights".
 In 1981, Sanger was inducted into the National Women's Hall of Fame.
 In 1993, the United States National Park Service designated the Margaret Sanger Clinic – where she provided birth-control services in New York in the mid-twentieth century – as a National Historic Landmark.
+In 1999 Time magazine designated Sanger as one of the 100 most important people of the 20th century.
+Also, in 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Sanger for 1925.

+There is a bust of Sanger in the National Portrait Gallery, which was a gift from Cordelia Scaife May.

 Government authorities and other institutions have memorialized Sanger by dedicating several landmarks in her name, including a room in Wellesley College's library, and Margaret Sanger Square in New York City's Noho area.
 There is a Margaret Sanger Lane in Plattsburgh, New York and an Allée Margaret Sanger in Saint-Nazaire, France.
 Sanger, a crater in the northern hemisphere of Venus, is named after her.